A Foundation Language-Image Model of the Retina (FLAIR): Encoding Expert Knowledge in Text Supervision: Results

 \subsection{Transferability}

-We now evaluate the capabilities of FLAIR-$\pi_{\textit{EK}}$ to transfer the learned representations to downstream domains and tasks using minimal, efficient fine-tuning.
-Thus, we cover the scenario in which the trained feature extractor is frozen during adaptation, and just a lightweight module with trainable parameters (i.e. adapter) is added on top.
-More concretely, two strategies are evaluated in this scenario: \textit{i)} Linear Probing \citep{Radford2021} using only the image modality, and \textit{ii)} vision-language adapters, which combine both modalities during adaptation.
+We now evaluate the capabilities of FLAIR-$\pi_{\textit{EK}}$ to transfer the learned representations to downstream domains and tasks using minimal, efficient tuning.
+We cover the scenario in which the trained feature extractor is frozen, and only a lightweight module with trainable parameters (\textit{i.e.} Adapter) is added on top.
+Concretely, two strategies are evaluated: \textit{i)} Linear Probing using only the image modality, and \textit{ii)} vision-language Adapters, which combine both modalities during adaptation.